bedekelly/key/README.md

 **But this isn't secure, is it?**

+Yes!
+It's using a token exchange system called "lock" similar to that of OAuth2.
+Check out the backend [here](https://github.com/bedekelly/lock).
-Nope, not right now.
+~Nope, not right now.
 But it's pretty clear in `main.js` which functions would need to be changed to send data to an external API.
-I'm in the process of writing a suitable backend — it's using a token exchange system somewhat similar to OAuth2.
+I'm in the process of writing a suitable backend — it's using a token exchange system somewhat similar to OAuth2.~